ijhoskins/satmut_utils/README.md

 Here, we call variants on a simulated dataset with no adapter sequences, so we pass -v.
 However, in typical cases, the user should provide 5' and 3' adapters for trimming.

-If the Ensembl ID is not in the curated set of primary transcripts, or if the user wishes to align to a custom reference, several reference files most be provided (see Reference Files section):
+If the Ensembl ID is not in the curated set of primary transcripts, or if the user wishes to align to a custom reference, several reference files most be provided (see Reference Files):

 ```
 python satmut_utils.py -r $TEST_DIR/CBS.fa -o $OUTPUT_DIR -p $TEST_DIR/CBS_sim_primers.bed call -1 $TEST_DIR/CBS_sim.R1.fq.gz -2 $TEST_DIR/CBS_sim.R2.fq.gz -v -g $TEST_DIR/CBS.gff -k $REF_DIR/GRCh38.fa